Sponsor MessageBecome a KQED sponsor

 “Hopefully I’ll make it in time,” she said, noting that there also were no Ubers picking up from the station.
 “Not ideal.”

-BART said a computer network hardware failure caused the service failure, but that it was able to restore service after cutting to another device.
+In an update on social media, BART said that it was able to restore service after cutting to another device.

 The meltdown is the second service disruption on BART this week, after an RV fire in West Oakland sizzled critical radio communication cables, and the latest in a series of major incidents affecting service in the past year, as the agency deals with a major financial crisis.
+BART has struggled to rebound after the COVID-19 pandemic, which tanked ridership and led to an increase in long-term remote work.

-KQED’s Blanca Torres contributed to this report.
+KQED’s Blanca Torres, Eliza Peppel and Adhiti Bandlamudi contributed to this report.

 lower waypoint